 This is the settlement run by the people involved in placer gold mining and it is still the living and working area for their descendants.
 It was originally two residential districts called Sasagawa and Kinzan, and started to be called the "Sasagawa-juhachimai-mura Village" around the end of 16th century and came to function as one settlement.
 It is located in the mountains surrounded by placer gold mining sites.
-The residents changed their occupation to agriculture after the closure of the mine, but it still retains traces of the mining settlement of those days without alteration to the land plotting and form of life from the Edo period.
-"Onagashi" Placer Gold Mining Method in the Nishimikawa Placer Gold Mine (Property of Niigata Prefectural Museum of History) "Pictures of Gold and Silver Mines in Sado" The Nishimikawa Placer Gold Mine had a sedimentary placer gold deposit containing placer gold in the sediment layer of the mountain, so it was essential to scrape the sediment layer and get rid of unwanted gravels to obtain gold.
+The residents changed their occupation to agriculture and forestry after the closure of the mine, but it still retains traces of the mining settlement of those days without alteration to the land plotting and form of life from the Edo period.
+"Onagashi" Placer Gold Mining Method in the Nishimikawa Placer Gold Mine (Property of Niigata Prefectural Museum of History) The Nishimikawa Placer Gold Mine had a sedimentary placer gold deposit containing placer gold in the sediment layer of the mountain, so it was essential to scrape the sediment layer and get rid of unwanted gravels to obtain gold.
 Therefore, the "Onagashi" mining method was carried out in this area by scraping the layers of the mountainsides by hand and washing away the gravels with gravity concentration using the force of accumulated water from a distant water source.
 "Onagashi" was conducted every month, and all the gold collected there was taken to Aikawa for refining.

-Scrape off the gravels containing placer gold toward the race built at the foot of the mountain.
+gold toward the race built at the foot of the

-and release the water from the reservoir to flush out the unwanted dirt.
+2) Dam up the stones in a row in the race and release the water from the reservoir to flush out the unwanted dirt.
 Heavy placer gold remains at the bottom of the race

-3) Remove the stones which the water cannot wash away.
+3) Remove the stones which were not washed away

-4) Gather the sand collected at the bottom of the race on Nekoda mat, a woven straw mat, and collect the minute sand by sifting through the mesh of the Nekodá mat.
+4) Gather the sand collected at the bottom of the race on Nekoda mat, a woven straw mat, and collect the minute sand by sifting through the mesh of the